alvyl/alvyl-consulting-profile/content/d-products/4-moth.md

 ### Alvyl Moth

-Alvyl Moth is a product offering for automating Cloud environments, from Alvyl Consulting.
+Alvyl Moth automates Cloud Environment Life Cycle management.

 Alvyl Moth is a tool that helps generate Infrastructure as Code (IaC) for atomic & repeatable Cloud Environments, saving on time & efforts necessary to provision & deploy a Cloud Infrastructure.